leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

             #t)
 ```

-The listing above is equivalent to the one in which ellipses are not suffixed; ellipses can match sequences of different lengths because they have different suffixes.
+In the listing above ellipses can match sequences of different lengths because they have different suffixes (which in this case is equivalent to not suffixing the ellipses).

-Finally, we can nest ellipses, and they still mean “zero or more of the previous pattern,” even if said pattern contains ellipses itself.
-With this, we can define a pattern that matches the `initial-board` from the [previous section](terms):<label class="margin-note"><input type="checkbox"><span markdown="1">This is not the *only* pattern that matches the `initial-board`; for example, the `any` pattern and the underscore pattern (`_`) match it as well.</span></label>
+Finally, we can nest ellipses, and they still mean “zero or more of the previous pattern,” even if this pattern contains ellipses itself.
+With this, we can define a pattern that matches the `initial-board` from the [previous section](terms):<label class="margin-note"><input type="checkbox"><span markdown="1">This is not the *only* pattern that matches the `initial-board` (for example, the `any` pattern and the underscore pattern (`_`) match it as well), but it is a more strict pattern.</span></label>

 ```racket
 (test-equal (redex-match? peg-solitaire